 Take a news story and turn it into a costume.
 Remember the swine flu scare from a few years back?
 Dog Mom Judy Fridono came up with “Swine Floozie!!!”
 How hysterical is this:

-It’s an election year, so you can always enter a contest as President Obama and first dog, Bo.
+Political costumes can be fun and effective, so you can enter a contest as President Obama and first dog, Bo.
 Be certain the contest criteria has a dog-owner costume category.

 4. Mimic pop culture